 This walnut flooring has been given a finish that lets its grain blend in a little more, giving it a more subtle and formal look.
 A walnut floor like this can be used in formal living rooms, dens, and anywhere you want to highlight the depth and the beauty of the space.

 6. Contrasting Warmth

 The white cabinets in this room would make the space look sterile if the floor was too light in color.
-That’s why the rich, dark color of the walnut is the perfect way to balance the white and warm up the space.
-A dark walnut hardwood floor like this one that features light and dark tones can also allow you to introduce other dark woods into the furniture and decor with ease.
+That’s why the dark, walnut color is the perfect way to balance the white and warm up the space.
+A dark walnut hardwood floor like this one that features light and dark color tones can also allow you to introduce other dark woods into the furniture and decor with ease.